 When the C/RTL co-simulation completes, the simulation report opens and shows the measured latency and II.
-These results may differ from values reported after HLS synthesis, which are based on the absolute shortest and longest paths through the design.
-The results provided after C/RTL co-simulation show the actual values of latency and II for the given simulation data set (and may change if different input stimuli is used).
+These results will differ from values reported after HLS synthesis, which are based on the absolute shortest and longest paths through the design.
+The results provided after C/RTL co-simulation show the actual values of latency and II for the given simulation data set (and can change if different input stimuli is used).

 In non-pipelined designs, C/RTL co-simulation measures latency between